 Will legislators consider that two seemingly different policy choices debated currently share a similar principle and therefore require a like solution?

 I’m looking at Senate Bill 206 by Sens.
-Nancy Skinner of Berkeley and Steve Bradford of Gardena to allow college athletes to be paid for the money-making use of their name, image, and likenesses, and the debate kicked off by Gov. Gavin Newsom to create a data dividend for the money-making use of people’s personal information by internet companies.
+Nancy Skinner of Berkeley and Steven Bradford of Gardena to allow college athletes to be paid for the money-making use of their name, image, and likenesses, and the debate kicked off by Gov. Gavin Newsom to create a data dividend for the money-making use of people’s personal information by internet companies.

 Obviously, the debates over college sports and internet data gathering have their own sets of special circumstances.
 Yet there is a similarity in both discussions based on the core principle of individuality.